 On the north bank, there is also the North Bank Viewing Area, Ferriby Road, Hessle HU13 0LN.
 This is located down on the foreshore area with free car parking.
 Walk up to the bridge for a really stunning view as you look up at it.

 Humber Bridge Walk

 Of course, the highlight of any trip to the Humber Bridge is a walk along the bridge.
 This offers a unique and thrilling experience.
 There is plenty to see as well amazing views across the Estuary.
 Be warned though this is not for those who suffer from vertigo or don’t have a head for heights.
 The bridge is over 30 metres above the water.
-Steps leading to the bridge’s walkway are signposted from either side of the bridge.
+Signs indicate the steps leading to bridge’s walkway on either side of the bridge.
 Best of all it’s free to walk over the bridge.